berkun5/VR-ShaveNStuff-Prototype/README.md

 <!-- Badges -->
 <p>
 The project is tested and created using <b>Valve Index VR headset</b>.
 Input system may not be compatible with other headsets.

+<b>Development Hours: ~14h.</b>
 </p>

 <h4>